roryp/reliable-web-app-pattern-java-workshop/Part6-Operational-Excellence/README.md

 # Operational Excellence

 Proseware aims for a 99.9% service level objective to ensure reliability and availability.
 Monitoring and proactive maintenance are crucial for anticipating issues and improving customer experience.
 Operational excellence in cloud applications involves monitoring, diagnostics, and recovery strategies.
-Azure provides many tools to help ensure application robustness and resilience, allowing quick transition to a secondary region to mitigate outages.

 ## Exercise - Application Map